ednieuw/NanoESP32-BW-RGBW-clock/README.md

 The PCB's were kindly supported by [PCBWay](https://www.pcbway.com) that made the development of this PCB possible.<br>
 The PCB was designed with Fritzing and the Gerber files uploaded to PCBWay to their web site.<br>
 Delivery to The Netherlands was within a week.
 Piece of cake.<br>
-The boards looked perfect and soldering was easy.
+The boards looked perfect and soldering the components was easy.

 In [PDF](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock/blob/main/NanoESP32-PCB.pdf) the solder instructions are documented.